jared-ruiz/openai-assistant-test/learning_log.md

 I initially placed the makedirs() function in the loop but quickly realized it would want to create a new directory every loop and cause a lot of issues.
 I opted to place the directory creation right after returning the dictionary of articles, then go into the key value verification and begin returning the data.

-I managed to successfully create a directory titled "optisigns_articles" upon running.
+I managed to successfully create a directory titled "tech_articles" upon running.
 Big step toward writing markdown files into them.

 ### Dependencies Used
 - <Strong>slugify:</Strong> returns a text into one long word containing nothing but lower case ASCII characters and hyphens (-)